Tjebbe9517/Assignment-homicide/README.md

 Clone this repository, view the html and work in the rmarkdown file.
 You will find the tasks in the steps of the document (Danish kings included).

 Submit both a rendered .html and a .Rmd file by uploading to Brightspace or by pushing to *your* github repository and directing your peer-reviewers there by submitting a URL to Brightspace.

+The finished projects is the EuropeanHomicide afl.Rmd afl = aflever/hand-in